 Big plans for keeping our communities safe

-Stockton Council's web-based services (including website) will be unavailable on Saturday 18 November due to essential maintenance.
+The Stockton Council website will be unavailable this afternoon (21 May 2018) from 2.30pm, for approximately half an hour, due to essential maintenance.
 Apologies for any inconvenience caused

 The Police and Crime Panel oversees the work of the Police and Crime Comissioner.

 Information about the work of the panel and meeting agendas and minutes can be found below:

 Members of the public may ask questions at the Police & Crime Panel in line with the process detailed in '

 Barry Coppinger is Cleveland’s first elected Police and Crime Commissioner, he took office in November 2012.
 The PCC:

 Represents the interests of local communities